trantonminhky/factory-methods/README.md

 # factory-methods
-An implementation of a car management system using the Factory Methods design pattern.
+An implementation of a ticket management system using the Factory Methods design pattern.

 ![ena](./comic_0034.png)